History of Stamford

 Stamford is a “diamond” school, which means we offer co-educational teaching in the junior years (to age 11), single-sex teaching for children between the ages of 11 to 16, and co-educational teaching for Sixth Form (ages 17-18).
 Teaching children in single-sex classes between the ages of 11-16 lets us adapt the teaching more closely to the needs of each child, while the co-educational Sixth Form prepares students for life at university.

 International students typically join us for two years from Year 10 or Year 12, but many will stay for longer.
 Students from thirteen nationalities make up our international boarding community of around 40 children.
 25% of our boarding pupils join us from overseas.
-International students are welcomed and valued by our School community.
+International students are welcomed and valued in our School community.

 Don't just take our word for it...